ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

     return result
 ```

-You can write in a condensed yet easy to decipher:
+you can write in a condensed yet easy to decipher:

 ```python
 def even_or_odd(x):